MinNq/collatz-vi/README.md

 **Example 3**

-This example plots total stopping time in the case `prime = 3` for integers from 1 to 1e5. x axis is in log scale.
+This example plots total stopping time in the case "3n + 1" for integers from 1 to 1e5. x axis is in log scale.

 `main_plot(prime = 3, max_value = 100000, log_scale = (True, False))`